Hymenocallis: Species

 Numerous names have been coined for species once considered members of Hymenocallis but now regarded as better suited to other genera.
 Most of the species are native to South America.
 Such genera include Clinanthus, Eucharis, Ismene, Leptochiton and Pancratium.
 Below are some examples of these species:

+Phylogeny

+It is closely related to Ismene, to which it shared a common ancestor 26.14 million years ago.
+It is the sister group to Leptochiton, from which it separated 24.46 million years ago.